Date

 Registration Details

-Registration is required for all keynote speakers, workshops, and optional farm fresh lunch.
+Registration is required for all keynote speakers, workshops, youth activities and optional farm fresh lunch.
 Please purchase a ticket for every person in your group attending the program, both children and adults.
 Please register for one workshop per time slot.

 Check out directly on EventBrite